prajaktakoli/obsidian/Goals 2026/Goal 2026 - Revised.md

 - No booking cab/auto and leaving the room
 - No silent treatment more than 1 hour
 - Try to understand the problem from wife's persp
+- No hitting, no pushing, no pulling hair
+- No making P alone at home
 -